ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d,— William Mason.
+Mason.
 Whom
 Christians worship, yet not conopre &#x27;
 hend.—Hiil.
 The trust that&#x27;s given
 guard, and to your self be just ;—Dana.
 ■ &#x27; &#x27; For, live we how we can, yet die
-we must. —Shakespear
+we must. —Shakespeare
 </td></tr></table>

 ---